A Global Project To Continue To Unite The Jewish World and Honor The Memory Of The 1,200 Souls Lost On October 7th 2023 And The Many Hundreds Since

 United in celebration.

-The Jewish world will be unified, knowing that across the globe, Jews are dancing with Torah scrolls that collectively link us all with the events of October 7th, and inspire us to realize that “Am Yisrael Chai.”
-Synagogues will encourage their members to come and dance with the newly robed scroll, to remember the fallen, by holding their Torah high, so that they can say: “We will not forget what happened on Simchat Torah last year, but we are determined to dispel the darkness with light.”
+The Jewish world will be unified, knowing that across the globe, Jews are dancing with Torah scrolls that collectively link us all with the events of October 7th 2023, and inspire us to realize that “Am Yisrael Chai.”
+Synagogues will encourage their members to come and dance with the newly robed scroll, to remember the fallen, by holding their Torah high, so that they can say: “We will not forget what happened on Simchat Torah two years ago, but we are determined to dispel the darkness with light.”

 Frequently Asked Questions